RishiBoudh1312/Web_Crafters/README.md

-# WebCrafters Medical Inventory Management System
+# MediWare - Medical Inventory Management System

 A web-based application for managing medical equipment inventory, built with Node.js, Express, and PostgreSQL.